-Imagine asking Amazon Alexa or Google Home to run your ETL, data processing, and machine learning data pipelines.
+Imagine asking Amazon Alexa or Google Home to run your ETL, data processing, and automate your data pipelines.
 For example, “Start my data pipeline on Amazon EMR“, “How many active jobs do I have running on Databricks?“, or “Stop my machine learning pipeline on Snowflake” — all without firing up your computer or asking an admin or your favorite data engineer to do the work for you.

 The concept of conversing with a computer is very interesting and has been around for a while — think Star Trek’s “LCARS” and Hal from “A Space Odyssey”.
 While we might be a long way off from those realities, recent advancements from Amazon, Google, Microsoft, IBM and other natural language and AI technologies have brought us closer.
 We can expect a lot of new, creative services being built in the near future.

 Meanwhile, in the big data and analytics space, with the massive amounts of data generated along with advancements in machine learning algorithms and the speed at scale of computing, we’re already seeing the role Artificial Intelligence (AI) and Machine Learning (ML) plays in powering big data analytics.
 In ways and at speeds never experienced before.
 These systems are already melding with the technological innovations in the peripheral areas like Internet of Things (IoT), cloud computing, and natural language processing.